Functional Characterisation of insect nicotinic Acetylcholine Receptors

 Informal queries can be made to Kathryn Lilley - email@example.com

-Any enquiries relating to the application process please contact the HR team - email@example.com.
+Any enquiries relating to the application process can be directed to the HR team - firstname.lastname@example.org

 Please quote reference PH13981 on your application and in any correspondence about this vacancy.